geelon/geelon.github.io/me/index.markdown

 ## Research Interests

-I am primarily interested in the **geometry of learning**, where I am working on understanding machine learning and generalization theory using perspectives from *algebra*, *functional analysis*, *algebraic geometry*, and *information theory*.
+I am primarily interested in the **geometry of learning**.
+I work on understanding machine learning and generalization theory using perspectives from *algebra*, *functional analysis*, *algebraic geometry*, and *information theory*.

 Here are some of my [reading notes](https://geelon.github.io/projects/notes) as I work on my thesis.